 About Carrie

-Carrie Smith Libman is an artist living and working in Pittsburgh, Pennsylvania.
-With a background in sculpture, she uses metaphor, found objects, pattern, collage, and assemblage as building materials to talk about nostalgia, presence, connection, and growth.
-Since becoming a mother, her work has become a direct and indirect collaboration with her three young children.
-Blending fine art materials with craft supplies and the domestic artifacts of their daily life, she works in short, colorful bursts of time from her basement studio, an imperfect patchwork of moments and memories.
+Carrie Smith Libman is an artist from Pittsburgh, PA where she lives with her husband and three young children.
 She received her BFA in Sculpture from Washington University in St. Louis and her MFA in Sculpture from the University of Florida where she also taught Sculpture and Drawing.
+Since becoming a mother, her work has become a direct and indirect collaboration with her children.
+Blending fine art materials with craft supplies, she works in short, colorful bursts of time from her basement studio, an imperfect patchwork of moments and memories.

-Her work is included in private collections across the US, and she is an active member of Pittsburgh’s art community through Associated Artists of Pittsburgh, Society of Sculptors, and Flock Artists Collective, a group of Artist/Mothers dedicated to showing work in the region.
+Her work is included in private collections across North America.
+She is an active member of Pittsburgh’s art community through Associated Artists of Pittsburgh, the Pittsburgh Society of Sculptors, and Flock Artists Collective.
 As a compliment to her studio practice, Carrie works in healthcare strategy.
 She finds endless inspiration in the intersections and overlaps of her creative practice, corporate America, and motherhood.

 About the work